simonqhughes/mbed-ls/CONTRIBUTING.md

 ## Testing and code coverage
 The application should be unit tested (at least a minimal set of unit tests should be implemented in the ``/test`` directory).
 We should be able to measure the unit test code coverage.
-Run unit test suite to make sure your changes are not breaking current implementation:
+Run a unit test suite to make sure your changes are not breaking current implementation:
 ```
 $ cd <package>
 $ python setup.py test